-Northern Beaches PAC experiences regular incidents of the theft of bicycles.
+Northern Beaches PAC experiences regular incidents of bike theft.
 Although CCTV coverage is not sufficient in providing adequate crime prevention, it is however, highly recommended particularly overlooking the bicycle racks and at main entry/exit points to act as a deterrent to theft and for provision of evidence should thefts occur.
+Consideration should also be given to limiting the proximity of electric bikes and scooters to places where people gather, noting the risks associated with often silent but powered vehicles and batteries.